What happens to the house if we were never married?

 The second is called Tenants-in-Common.
 As a tenant-in-common, each party has a distinct and separate share of the property.
 Therefore, if a tenant-in-common dies, his share passes through his estate to his heirs.
 The other tenants-in-common do not have any right to his share of the property unless he is a direct descendant or a beneficiary of the decedent’s will.

 It seems odd to think of such a thing when two people are planning their lives together; however, this lack of forethought can prove to be very costly.
 That’s why at Lyons & Associates, P.C., we are here to help you recognize these pitfalls and protect yourself in the future.
-The attorneys at the Law Office of Lyons & Associates, we represent men and women throughout New Jersey who have unresolved family law matters, including real estate issues.
+The attorneys at Lyons & Associates, we represent men and women throughout New Jersey who have unresolved family law matters, including real estate issues.
 We place a premium on personalized service and attention.
 For a private consultation, contact us by e-mail or call our office at 908-575-9777.

 By: Chris Ann Wright